rome/tools/website/src/_includes/docs/formatter.md

 Considering these assumptions, the Rome team had to create some heuristics and concepts in order to **consistently format comments inside a program**.

-#### Comments with hard groups
+#### Comments

-A **hard group** is a concept that the Rome team created when formatting certain parts of the code.
-The idea of a hard group is that tokens that belong to this group can't be broken on multiple lines and, they can't contain comments.
+The placements of some comments might be different, for example in JavaScript functions and JavaScript classes.

-We apply this concept, for example, to JavaScript functions and JavaScript classes.
 A function has a "head" and a "body":
 - the head is where we define the name of the function and its signature (its parameters, return type, etc.);
 - the body is where we define the implementation of the function, usually - but not only - inside a block `{}`;

-Our formatter marks a function head as a hard group, while the body is a normal group.
+Our formatter marks a function head as a [hard group](#hard-groups), while the body is a normal [group](#groups).
 This means that all the comments inside the head are "pushed out" and moved outside it, making the formatting **always consistent**.

 Here's an example against Prettier/dprint, we place comments inside the head of a function: